costajob/ruby-app-servers/README.md

 ### Thin
 [Thin](http://code.macournoyer.com/thin/) is a piece of software by Marc-André Cournoyer.
 Thin is the only application server that uses the [reactor-pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to serve HTTP requests, being based on the Ruby [Eventmachine](https://github.com/eventmachine/eventmachine) library.
+Thin also offers a cluster mode that spawn more servers on separate workers, but since each processes use a dedicated socket on a different HTTP port it also demands for an external balancer (i.e. Nginx).
+For this reason i tested Thin with single worker mode only.

 #### Bootstrap:
 ```